How to Make a Flower Bulb Pot for Spring Decor

 Flowering Bulb Pot Supplies

-Besides the cake pan for the top, and a wide candlestick for the bottom you will need a few more supplies to make the flower bulb planter.
-The size of the terracotta pot will depend on how large your cake pan is, I used a 6-inch terracotta pot from the Dollar Store.
+Besides the cake pan for the top and a wide candlestick for the base, you will need a few additional supplies to make this flower bulb planter.
+The size of the terracotta pot will depend on your cake pan.
+I used a 6-inch terracotta pot from the Dollar Store.

 - Real pots of planted Spring bulbs or faux ones (depending on availability).